-The Investigations Department is dedicated to conducting prompt and thorough investigations of alleged or suspected employee administrative misconduct or criminal violations committed on TDCJ property or authorized interests.
+The Investigations Department is dedicated to conducting prompt and thorough investigations of alleged or suspected employee administrative misconduct or criminal violations committed on TDCJ property or authorized interest.
 Through administrative and criminal investigations, OIG investigators identify criminal violations and serious staff misconduct.
-The department responds to requests for law enforcement services from numerous sources from within and outside the agency.
+The department responds to requests for law enforcement services from numerous sources within and outside the agency.

 Administrative Support and Programs Department

-Task Force Operations Group
+Task Force Investigative Operations

 Fuginet provides law enforcement agencies throughout the country with direct access to an extensive database of information concerning Texas parolees on active supervision as well as persons wanted by TDCJ for violations of their parole.
 More than 650 municipal, county, state and federal law enforcement agencies have access to Fuginet.